arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-cloud-support/content.md

 }
 ```

-The exact process involves assigning the updated Cloud variable value to the `PLCIn.in_cloudButton` variable.
+The process involves assigning the updated Cloud variable value to the `PLCIn.in_cloudButton` variable.
 It will update the shared variables attached to `PLCIn`, which is the `in_cloudButton`, and pass its value to the PLC program layer updating the status of Opta™.

 Consequently, you will have an Opta™ constantly exchanging information with the Arduino Cloud.
 The complete code for the Arduino sketch is as follows: